ReSpeak/tsdeclarations/ts3protocol.md

                 Example: { 0x00, 0x00, data ... data}
     var bytes : The clientinitiv command data as explained in (see 3.1)

+Note:
+- `^` in this context means 'power to'
+- To calculate the power of such a high number use a language integrated function like `ModPow` or similar, when available.
+  If you don't have this function available you can multiply x iteratively and apply the modulo operation after each multiplication.

 # 3. The (High-Level) Initiation/Handshake
 In this phase the client and server exchange basic information and